 We had a good trip to RTNDA/NAB this year - our party at the Wynn Monday night was a sucess by all measures and we had a chance to meet and greet friends, clients, colleagues and competitors in a spirit that we're all in this industry together and face a lot of the same challenges.

-Insite Research and Steve Ference from APEX Media for their continued friendship and for co-hosting the party.
+Our thanks to Scott Tallal at Insite Research and Steve Ference from APEX Media for their continued friendship and for co-hosting the party.

 Yes, there seemed to be fewer News Directors in attendance overall.
 And yes it's unfortunate that in the face of all the changes its even harder for broadcasters to budget for an event that could foster the exchange of creative solutions.
 But with that said it was noticeable how many managers expressed a willingness, even and eagerness, to try new things.
 We are clearly already at a place where we have everything to gain and nothing to lose by innovating.